 Ethel is a tiny town located in the state of Mississippi.
 With a population of 328 people and just one neighborhood, Ethel is the 245th largest community in Mississippi.
 Ethel has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Ethel, you'll notice that it is more blue-collar than most other communities in America.
-58.33% of Ethel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ethel is a blue-collar town, with 58.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ethel is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Ethel who work in food service (20.83%), sales jobs (8.33%), and office and administrative support (5.56%).

 As is often the case in a small town, Ethel doesn't have a public transportation system that people use for their commute.